Pres. Trump defends extending coronavirus distancing guidelines as spread continues in the US

 That warning hardened a recognition in Washington that the struggle against the coronavirus will not be resolved quickly even as Trump expressed a longing for normalcy.

-"It would not have been a good idea to pull back at a time when you really need to be pressing your foot on the pedal as opposed to on the brakes," Fauci said on CNN on Monday, describing how he and Dr. Deborah Birx, the coronavirus task force coordinator, had convinced Trump to reconsider.
+"It would not have been a good idea to pull back at a time when you really need to be pressing your foot on the pedal as opposed to on the brakes," Fauci said Monday on CNN, describing how he and Dr. Deborah Birx, the coronavirus task force coordinator, had convinced Trump to reconsider.

 "We showed him the data.
 He looked at the data.
 He got it right away," Fauci said.
 "It was a pretty clear picture.
 Dr. Debbie Birx and I went in to the Oval Office and leaned over the desk and said, 'Here are the data.
 Take a look.'
 He just shook his head and said, 'I guess we got to do it.'"

-Americans are now being asked to prepare for at least another 30 days of severe economic and social disruption, with schools and businesses closed and public life is upended.
-One in 3 Americans remain under state or local government orders to stay at home to slow the spread of the virus, and employment claims have already skyrocketed.
+Americans are now being asked to prepare for at least another 30 days of severe economic and social disruption, with schools and businesses closed and public life upended.
+A majority of Americans remain under state or local government orders to stay at home to slow the spread of the virus, and employment claims have already skyrocketed.

+Trump said it was "pretty unlikely" that he would need to issue a nationwide stay-at-home order, adding he was in touch with governors on their actions.

+Trump spoke with the nation's governors Monday, as did other members of his administration.
+Birx told the governors that it's "several weeks away from the peak of the curve for the United States."
+Trump said that modeling projected substantially more deaths if the nation did not incorporate social distancing.

+"I thought that was a very important study they did and it sure solved a lot of problems in my own mind and maybe in your minds," Trump said in an audio that was obtained by The Associated Press.

+Republican Gov. Larry Hogan of Maryland voiced appreciation for the $2.2 trillion economic stimulus bill that Trump signed into law last week and the president's acknowledgement that states will need more help, but he also emphasized that governors are "still frustrated" about a scarcity of medical supplies.

-The federal guidelines recommend against group gatherings larger than 10 and urge older people and anyone with existing health problems to stay home.
+The federal guidelines that Trump elected to continue recommend against group gatherings larger than 10 and urge older people and anyone with existing health problems to stay home.
 People are urged to work at home when possible and avoid restaurants, bars, nonessential travel and shopping trips.

+Reflecting the extended restrictions, congressional officials on Monday said curbs on visitors to the U.S. Capitol would last an additional month, through April.
+All tours in the Capitol Visitor Center are halted and only lawmakers, aides, credentialed visitors and journalists will be allowed in the Capitol and congressional office buildings.

 For more than a week, Trump had been bombarded by calls from outside business leaders who urged him to begin reopening the nation's economy, at least in places with low infection rates, and warned of catastrophic consequences that could damage his reelection chances if it remained shuttered for much longer.